mesc08/react-app-movies/README.md

 # Best movie Recommendation app based on Imdb reviews

 ### AIM
-A reactjs app that shows movies which has best movie so that user who are movie freak(frankly speaking I aint) doesnt regret that they have seen the movie or not.
-Successfully implemented the app using api that fetches movies data using axios
+A reactjs app that shows best recommended movies poster with detailed review user who are movie freak(frankly speaking I am not) does not regret that they have not watch these movies .
+Used a movie api that fetches all the data related to movie like year of release, summary, title, rating, cover photo etc.

 ### WORKING